 Somehow, he had this feeling as if his conscience was laughing at him.

 Okay, so maybe he did want Katara to like him, at least a little.
 There was nothing wrong with that.
 Right?

 Zuko rolled over in his bed.
 Moreover, he helped her find her mother's murderer because it was the only way she could get closure.
 It was the only thing he knew he could do to help her, and it worked.
 Katara did forgive him and she gave him her friendship.

 Not only did she give him her friendship and trust, but she had embraced him as well.
-The only other people who have ever hugged him were his mother and his uncle.
+The only other people who have ever hugged him were his mother, his uncle, and Mai.
 He could still recall the day when they returned from confronting Yon Rha.
 The sun had been setting over the horizon, turning the sky and the ocean a bright orange and rich red color as Katara sat at the small dock with her feet dangling into the water before she rose to greet them when he rejoined her with Aang.
 The young monk had tried to comfort her, but she refused his words of comfort and instead turned to him and a small blush had seeped onto her cheeks.

 Before he could have pondered deeper about the blush, she had walked over to him and told him that she was ready to forgive.
 Then she had flung herself at him, circled her arms around his neck, and embraced him.
 He had frozen in shock for a second before he quickly encircled her waist and returned the embrace, but all too soon, she pulled back.

 He had surprised himself when he had almost tightened his hold on her when he felt her start to move away, and even now, he still wished the embrace could have lasted a bit longer or perhaps be repeated again sometime in the near future.
 He liked the way her small and soft body felt against his, how her hair caressed the side of his face, and how her arms encircled his neck.